How to Do an Attic Conversion

 Converting any living space comes with a few considerations and technicalities.
 We break down what to keep in mind so you know how to do an attic conversion: from determining square footage to securing permits.

 Many of these multifamily houses have these large attics with really high ceilings, and they say, “Well, if I can turn that into additional living space, I can rent it for more money and get higher returns.”
 But it is not that simple, and you have to be very careful about that.
 Here at Green Ocean Property Management, we have general contractors on staff who have gone through legally turning attics into living spaces such as bedrooms or bathrooms.
-Below are the key steps we take, so we can assure you we know how to do an attic conversion.
+Here are the steps we follow to show we know how to do a loft conversion.

 First and foremost, take note of your FAR, which stands for Floor Area Ratio.
 That means the amount of land you have to the mono square footage in your building.
 Using basic numbers, you might have a 10,000-square-foot lot.
 The FAR allowed by the city might be 50%, meaning you are allowed to have 5,000 square feet.
 Now, if you already have two units that are 2,500 square feet, then you are not allowed to build anymore because that equals 5,000 square feet.
 But let’s pretend that you only have two units that are 1,500 square feet, so that equals out to 3,000 square feet, right?
 That means you have 2,000 square feet left before getting a zoning variant.